 2

-Bring 240ml of filtered water to the boil, then remove from heat and allow to cool for 2โ3 minutes until it reaches approximately 85โ90ยฐC.
-Add 3โ4 teaspoons of loose-leaf hibiscus calyxes to a tea strainer over a glass container.
-Pour the cooled water over the calyxes.
-Cover with a small plate or lid to trap volatile compounds.
-Steep for 10 full minutes โ longer than the 7โ8 minutes used for drinking, to extract maximum anthocyanin and AHA concentration for topical use.
+Boil 240ml of filtered water.
+Take it off the heat and wait 2–3 minutes until it drops to about 85–90°C. Add 3–4 teaspoons of loose hibiscus to a strainer over a glass container.
+Pour the cooled water over it.
+Cover and steep for a full 10 minutes — longer than for drinking, to extract the most compounds.

 -